uidbz/tie/README.md

 To initiate a look up, you need a key - so the first value is called 'key'.
 Association and Relation are just values (and keys), so I call them Value1 and Value2.
 These 3 go together.
 I call this a 'triple'.

-when querying the database the result is a TripleSet which essentially is a map, within a map, within a map - coupled with helper functions to read the Result more easily.
+When querying the database the result is a TripleSet which essentially is a map, within a map, within a map - coupled with helper functions to read the Result more easily.

 Here is a full program that shows how it works - see 'examples' for more.